Men's and Women's teams pack 10,000 meals for the LA Regional Food Bank.

 Anderson and Ishimatsu win titles on final night in closest conference finish ever.

-Now in his eighth season as the Trojans head men's and women's swimming coach, Salo is firmly entrenched among the NCAA's top collegiate coaches.
+Now in his ninth season as the Trojans head men's and women's swimming coach, Salo is firmly entrenched among the NCAA's top collegiate coaches.
 Additionally, his wildly successful Trojan Swim Club has made him a go-to coach for top-shelf swimmers around the world who are seeking to propel their careers even further.

 With both program's competing at an elite level and in the hunt for national championships, it was no surprise that Salo received a five-year contract extension in the summer of the 2011.